MRCYODev/All-Image-Extentions/BMP.md

-The .BMP file extension refers to the Bitmap Image File format.
+**The .BMP file extension refers to the Bitmap Image File format.
 BMP is a widely used image format on Windows platforms that stores graphical data as an uncompressed bitmap.
-It provides a simple and straightforward representation of image data without any compression or loss of quality.
+It provides a simple and straightforward representation of image data without any compression or loss of quality.**

-Here's a comprehensive explanation of the .BMP file extension:
+<ins>Here's a comprehensive explanation of the .BMP file extension:</ins>

 1. Uncompressed Format: BMP is an uncompressed image format, which means it retains every pixel's color information without any lossy compression.
 Each pixel in a BMP file is represented by a specific number of bits, typically ranging from 1 to 32 bits per pixel.
 This results in high-quality images but also larger file sizes compared to compressed formats like JPEG or PNG.